jinyb09017/TrueWord/README.md

 TrueWord
 ========

-this is about a  true word risk game
+this is about a  true word risk game and git test